10 Best Gig/Work-on-Demand Apps for Hiring for 2023

 - Contractors ($49 per month + 3% transaction fee): Hire professionals in 180 countries, payment in 120+ currencies, manage compliance and onboard, time tracking and work diary, 24/7 support

-- Full-time Employees ($199+ per employee per month + 3% transaction fees): Contractor plan plus employee benefits, payroll, tax filing, and expenses
+- Full-time Employees (starting at $199+ per employee per month + 3% transaction fees): Contractor plan plus employee benefits, payroll, tax filing, and expenses

 - Ability to hire full-time workers: Upwork offers an end-to-end solution for full-time hiring that includes the ability to try out a contract relationship before transitioning to full-time employment.
 It’s opened its payroll, compliance, and contract management tools to non-Enterprise Suite clients to help SMBs pay talent found on and off Upwork.
 Finally, it’s expanded its Enterprise Suite with onboarding workflows, systems integrations, and advanced reporting.